raunakjodhawat/gorithims/readme.md

     import "github.com/raunakjodhawat/gorithims/src/Utility"
     Utility.GetCredits(toPrint ...bool)

-    // returns and print a 2d string array of list of References
-    // used in creation of this project
+    /*  Returns and print a 2d string array of list of References used in creation of this project

-    // toPrint is a boolean value, that is optional
-    // if true is provided, it will print to console
-    // if nothing (or false) is provided, it won't print
-    // regardless it sends the actual raw data in multi-dimensional string array
+        toPrint is a boolean value, that is optional if true is provided, it will print to console if nothing (or false) is provided, it won't print regardless it sends the actual raw data in multi-dimensional string array */
   ```

 ## Note